 Eclipse Information: Home

 Solar Eclipses are rare but stunning celestial events.
 When the moon passes between the sun and the Earth, the moon will block out the sun for a brief time.
 On August 21, you will be able to view a partial solar eclipse from anywhere in North America.
-In New York City, a partial eclipse will begin at 12:23 pm and end at 3:01 pm, with the maximum coverage occuring at 1:45 pm.
+In New York City, a partial eclipse will begin at 12:23 pm and end at 4:01 pm, with the maximum coverage occurring at 2:45 pm.